asgardeo/asgardeo-auth-react-sdk/README.md

 -   [`getIDToken`](API.md#getidtoken) - Get the id_token (JWT) obtained in the authentication response.
 -   [`getAccessToken`](API.md#getaccesstoken) - Get the access_token obtained in the authentication response.
 -   [`refreshAccessToken`](API.md#refreshaccesstoken) - Get the refresh_token obtained in the authentication response.
--   [`getHttpClient`](API.md#gethttpclient) - Get an HttpClient instance so that the you can make RESTful calls to the backend, where the client will attach the Access token to the request.
+-   [`getHttpClient`](API.md#gethttpclient) - Get an HttpClient instance so that the you can make RESTful calls to the backend, where the client will attach the necessory Authorization headers to the request.

 The [`state`](API.md#state-object) object will contain attributes such as whether a user is currently logged in, the username of the currently logged-in user etc.